-Intuitively, the cutoff frequency comes about because if the wavelength of a pressure wave exceeds a few pressure scale heights, there is essentially no restoring pressure force as the bulk of the atmospheric mass is simply lifted and lowered in response to the wave.
+Intuitively, the cutoff frequency comes about because if the wavelength of a pressure wave exceeds a few pressure scale heights, there is essentially no restoring pressure force as the bulk of the atmospheric mass is simply lifted and lowered in response to the wave so that the solar surface acts as an open boundary condition and reflects the wave.
 Based on that argument, make a rough estimate of the acoustic cutoff period for the solar photosphere at around 5800\,K (a later Activity will let you develop the relevant equations for an isothermal atmosphere).
-Waves with shorter periods continue to travel upward, while those with longer periods mostly reflect but partly tunnel through into the hotter chromosphere.}\activity{To hear how helioseismology can measure rotation rates of stars (and, with enough different modes, of layers within stars) you can do the following experiment: Hold up a bell dangling from a string, strike it, and listen.
+Waves with shorter periods continue to travel upward, while those with longer periods mostly reflect but partly tunnel through into the hotter chromosphere. \mylabel{act:cutoff}}\activity{{\em Background:} To hear how helioseismology can measure rotation rates of stars (and, with enough different modes, of layers within stars) you can do the following experiment: Hold up a bell dangling from a string, strike it, and listen.
 Then twist up the string, let the bell spin freely, hit it and listen once more.
 The modulation in intensity that you hear for the spinning bell results from the beat of the Doppler effect working differentially on waves running with and against the spin direction.
 This is the essence of how helioseismology measures the Sun's internal rotation.}